 - Cooperation with the private sector including representatives of industry and national RAC associations and with international stakeholders

 - Implementation of integrated policy measures to promote ozone- and climate-friendly technologies and the adoption of performance and safety standards applicable to the refrigeration & air-conditioning (RAC) sector.

 - Establishment of training and certification schemes for refrigeration technicians and companies.
 This involves the promotion of e-learning courses as a complement to traditional face-to-face and practical training.

-- Enforcement support related to the iPIC initiative, analysis of differences in reported trade data, the ECA Ozone Protection Award for Customs and Enforcement Officers, and trade monitoring in the Customs Union between Russia, Kazakhstan, Belarus and in future possibly Armenia, Kyrgyzstan and Tajikistan.
+- Enforcement support related to the iPIC initiative, analysis of differences in reported trade data and the ECA Ozone Protection Award for Customs and Enforcement Officers (4th edition)

-Our special thanks are extended to all the resource persons from the Ozone Secretariat, the Multilateral Fund Secretariat, the implementing agencies and bilateral partners, our technical and policy experts from inside and outside the Montreal Protocol community as well as cooperating organizations such as IIR, AREA, ASHRAE, REHVA, UNCTAD, UNODC, WCO and EIA.
+Our special thanks are extended to all the resource persons from the Ozone Secretariat, the Multilateral Fund Secretariat, the implementing agencies and bilateral partners, our technical and policy experts from inside and outside the Montreal Protocol community as well as cooperating organizations such as IIR, AREA, ASHRAE, REHVA, WCO and EIA and many others.
 All of them contributed their knowledge and shared their experiences often at their own costs and using their private time.
 We are also very grateful to UNDP and UNIDO who facilitated the participation of the CEIT countries in relevant activities.

 Mr. Halvart Koeppen